 From the moment you tell people you’re pregnant, you immediately field a ton of excited questions.
-People are anxious to hear about your pregnancy and intentionally ask you about your plans for a baby.
+People are anxious to hear about your pregnancy and intentionally ask you about your plans.
 One question that I’ve gotten a lot is “Are you going to find out the gender of your baby?”
 And the answer, in short, is no.

 1. You’ll be in for the biggest, best surprise ever.